Iran war forces job losses, reverse migration in India’s ceramic hub

 Devi’s husband, Debendar, and their son Ankit live in a one-room set given to them by their company.
 The family has access to a common toilet for 10 families on one floor.

-Kumar, meanwhile, is running out of his meagre savings and fears he could fall into a debt trap.
+Kumar, meanwhile, is running out of his meagre savings and fears he could fall into a debt trap, as he looks for work in Hardoi as a daily wage labour.

 “Initially, we ate from whatever we had saved.
-But the house needed repair and we had to borrow 20,000 rupees ($214) from a relative, which we have no idea when or how we will repay,” he said, looking at the reworked roof of his brick house in Hardoi.
+But the house needed repair and we had to borrow 20,000 rupees ($214) from a relative, which we have no idea when or how we will repay,” he said, looking at the reworked roof of his brick house.